jupyterlab/extension-examples/advanced/server-extension/README.md

     "pip"
 ```

-For more information on the `discovery` metadata, please refer to the [documentation](https://jupyterlab.readthedocs.io/en/stable/developer/extension_dev.html#ext-author-companion-packages).
+For more information on the `discovery` metadata, please refer to the [documentation](https://jupyterlab.readthedocs.io/en/stable/extension/extension_dev.html#ext-author-companion-packages).

 ## Installing the Package

-With the packaging described above, installing the extension is done in two commands once the package is published on pypi.org:
+With the packaging described above, installing the extension is done in one command once the package is published on pypi.org:

 ```bash
 # Install the server extension and